CedarvilleCyber/RedTeamVault/Procedures/Reporting.md

 # Executive Summary
 At the beginning, put a 1-2 paragraph explanation to the C-suite of why their infrastructure needs fixing.
 This should comunicate a monetary cost to not fixing the infrastructure and explain how to do so from their office.
 Wide-reaching policy issues and financial decisions need to be here in a fashion a business exec can appreciate and understand.

->[!tip]
->Add compliance to this section, and make it prominent.
+>[!tip] Add compliance to this section, and make it prominent.
 Also consider adding more compliance-related testing to our checklists.

 # Introduction
 Explain the objectives, dates, and SOW of the test.
 This should communicate when you were there, what you where there to do, and what you were not there to do.
 RoEs and IP Scope can be included in brief form here, definitely not more verbose than the original scoping document.
 That document in actuality would appear alongside this document so referencing it should be sufficient.

 # Findings
 Finding can be more than one page, but long blocks of remediation should be saved for appendices.
 Simple solutions can be included inline.
 Probably no more than three pages per finding would be preferable, but feel it out on the day of.
 Include CVSS score, **as well as the vector**.
+In the past, we have color-coded vulnerability severity with Informational, Low, Medium, High, and Severe being Blue, Green, Yellow, Orange, Red, respectively.
+This is entirely optional, but I have used it to attempt to convey the importance or specific vulnerabilities.

+Findings should likely be organized by severity and potentially loosely by where it is in the organizational structure.
+Most severe should come first and prominently.

 # Appendices
 This is the section heading to the organization's IT personnel for remediations.
-Appendices should contain the long-form explanations of each attack and attack path, methodologies, ATT&CK mapping (if applicable and time allows), OWASP number (if applicable and time allows), etc. All of the nitty gritty details should live here, and keep the main sections of the report clean and tidy.
+Appendices should contain the long-form explanations of each attack and attack path, screenshots, methodologies, ATT&CK mapping (if applicable and time allows), OWASP number (if applicable and time allows), etc. All of the nitty gritty details should live here, and keep the main sections of the report clean and tidy.

 # Screenshots
 Make all details legible, and add supporting notation as necessary. [[Greenshot]] is an excellent tool for this.